opnfv/onosfw/docs/release/onos-release.rst

-Abstract
+﻿Abstract
 ========

-This note describes the Colorado 1.0 release status of the ONOSFW project and associated scenarios.
-It also includes the requirements for upstream projects ONOS and OpenStack.
+This note describes the Danube 1.0 release status of the ONOSFW project and associated scenarios.

 License
 =======

-OPNFV Colorado release note for onosfw Docs
+ONOSFW release note for OPNFV Danube Release
 (c) by Lucius (HUAWEI)

-OPNFV Colorado release note for onosfw Docs are licensed under a Creative Commons Attribution 4.0 International License.
+ONOSFW Release note for OPNFV Danube Release document is licensed under a Creative Commons Attribution 4.0 International License.
 You should have received a copy of the license along with this.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.